 (4) Jacob Foy, born 1733 in Baltimore County, MD; died February 1786 in Jones Co., NC; married Elizabeth Simmons about 1766 in Jones Co., NC.

 James Foy, Sr., was first married in Craven County to Elizabeth Ward, daughter of Richard Ward.
 On October 23, 1761, James Foy, Sr., obtained his first piece of property in Craven County when he received a land grant of 294 acres.
 A daughter, Elizabeth, was born in 1763, though sadly her mother died before 1766, leaving James Foy, Sr. a young widower.

-In 1769, James Foy, Sr., moved to Onslow County, settling in the lower Southwest District.
-He was married again about 1771 to Elizabeth Ward, daughter of Enoch Ward.
+In 1769, James Foy, Sr. moved to Onslow County, settling in the lower Southwest District.
+Two years later, in 1771, he married again — oddly enough — to Elizabeth Ward, daughter of Enoch Ward.
 His second wife was born in 1752 on Sugar Maple Plantation in said Onslow County.